 Cared for children and young people are especially vulnerable and important, not only because of the emotional impact that this can have as outlined above but also because:

-*There is an increased risk of isolation and feelings of disconnection for the child with their life story and connections and relationships. and this may impact adversely on their sense of belonging and identity.
+*There is an increased risk of isolation and feelings of disconnection for the child with their life story and connections and relationships.
+Children are no longer part of their network and home environment.
+They will be separated from their parents, siblings, friends, school, extended family and the place they have grown up and this may impact adversely on their sense of belonging and identity.

 *There is a reliance on local services outside of Torbay, which are less well understood.